mui/toolpad/docs/data/toolpad/studio/concepts/file-structure.md

 Components and resources folders are created when you create your first custom component or function respectively.

 :::info
 The **.generated** folder contains build output of Toolpad Studio.
 You shouldn't check this in your version control system and it contains all the artifacts required for Toolpad Studio to run your application.
-This folder gets generated when you run `toolpad build` and needs to be present when you run `toolpad start`.
+This folder gets generated when you run `toolpad-studio build` and needs to be present when you run `toolpad-studio start`.
 :::